JosephShamoon99/Setting-Up-Active-Directory/README.md

 <img width="1425" height="751" alt="Snapshot 9" src="https://github.com/user-attachments/assets/c731b5ec-eadf-40d8-8e9c-668f6c8c0cd5" />
 </p>
 <p>
-Now we will have to install Active Directory on our domain control.
+Now we will have to deploy Active Directory on our domain controller.
 Go to the virtual machine with Windows Server 2022 and go to the server manager.
 </p>
 <br />